Agni-Saha/WSJ-Innovator/README.md

 ## Things that I wanted to add but couldn't...
 The same problem with Broadwick Live clone that I made, I dunno how to do smooth scroll with GSAP, and if I use any other known way (like using CSS or any external packages), then the whole CSS breaks down.
 If anyone has any solution regarding this, please tell me.

+### Otherwise, nothing much actually.
+This was more of a designing challenge than a developing one.
+And since this is a clone, so I didn't have to do much designing. \ Anyway I learned something new, that's enough for me...